-In the first of three blog posts across the academic year I have asked Joanna from St John’s Church of England School in Bradford to talk us through her school’s Early Years Approach to Key Stage One.
+In the first of three blog posts I have asked Joanna from her setting in Yorkshire to talk us through her school’s Early Years Approach to Key Stage One.
 Why she decided to do it, what she actually does and the all important impact on emotional as well as academic attainment.
 Over to you Joanna…

 Our journey started five years ago and we haven’t looked back since.
 Walking around our setting now, it is hard to believe that we ever worked any other way; the formal classroom layout replaced with quiet nooks, busy provision areas and thoughtful provocations.
 Children are everywhere… on the floor, on cushions, in pairs, in groups or sitting quietly on their own.
 Our Key Stage One setting meets the needs of all our children because we provide them with what they need and most importantly, time.

 Time to practise what they have learned; time revisit the same area over and over (and over!) again; time to spend hours on a project of their choosing and immerse themselves in an activity that is important to them.
 With time comes embedded learning, reduced stress and the opportunity to developed life skills such problem solving and resilience.

 In continuing the Early Years approach into Key Stage One, the transition into Year One is seamless, building on their innate drive to learn through exploration and play.
 We hone this drive and use it as tool to build on what they have been taught already, identify areas of need and deliver the requirements of the National Curriculum.

 Finding our way wasn’t easy and after searching far and wide for other schools who had taken a play based approach into Key Stage One, we quickly came to realise that although people knew it was the right thing to do for their children, the pressure of the curriculum and the ‘dreaded SATs’ was preventing them from continuing this way of teaching beyond the Early Years.